Coulter Community Trust

 In February 2025, we shared the exciting news that our charity had secured funding from the Scottish Land Fund and SSE Renewables Clyde Windfarm to begin Stage 1 of the project.
 Then, in March, we announced the appointment of Anderson Bell + Christie as lead architects.
 As a wholly employee-owned architectural practice, they bring decades of experience working with community groups and development trusts across Scotland, with a strong focus on community participation and sustainability.

-The first step in the project is community consultation, for which we have partnered with Community Enterprise — an organisation that provides development support to social enterprises, charities and voluntary groups to help turn ideas into reality.
-Coulter residents, local community groups and hall users were invited to take part in a workshop on the 15th April, when the architects presented three potential design options, sparking thoughtful discussion and inspiring plenty of creative thinking.
+The first step in the project was community consultation, for which we partnered with Community Enterprise — an organisation that provides development support to social enterprises, charities and voluntary groups to help turn ideas into reality.
+Coulter residents, local community groups and hall users were invited to take part in a workshop and open meetings in April and May 2025, when the architects presented three potential design options, sparking thoughtful discussion and inspiring plenty of creative thinking.
 It was fantastic to see so many people rolling up their sleeves and getting involved!

 View the material presented at the workshop (pdf)